Shadowing dependencies in WORKSPACE

 )

 You can also use this mechanism to join diamonds.
-For example, if A
+For example, if A and B

 have the same dependency but call it by different names, join those dependencies

-in myproject/WORKSPACE
+in myproject/WORKSPACE.

 Overriding repositories from the command line